EXPANDING POSSIBILITIES

 is a freelance researcher and educator who aspires to be a modern-day natural philosopher.

-He is currently the leader of the project “Pushing the Boundaries: Agency, Evolution, and the Dynamic Emergence of Expanding Possibilities,” which is funded by the John Templeton Foundation, and co-led by Prof. Tarja Knuuttila at the Department of Philosophy of the University of Vienna.
+He was the leader of the project “Pushing the Boundaries: Agency, Evolution, and the Dynamic Emergence of Expanding Possibilities,” funded by the John Templeton Foundation (JTF), and co-led by Prof. Tarja Knuuttila at the Department of Philosophy of the University of Vienna.
+You can read this thoughts about being funded by JTF here.

-During his entire empirical research career, Yogi maintained an interest in fundamental conceptual and philosophical questions regarding our methods for understanding living systems and their evolution.
-In 2015, during his year-long stay as an invited fellow at the Wissenschaftskolleg zu Berlin (Institute for Advanced Study Berlin), he decided to dedicate himself fully to such philosophical questions, looking at the nature of the organism and its role in evolution, as the Scientific Director of the Konrad Lorenz Institute for Evolution and Cognition Science (KLI) in Klosterneuburg, near Vienna, where he remained until 2017.
-Since then, he has been trying to make a living as a freelance academic, because he no longer agrees with the cult of productivity that reigns supreme in academic research institutions, severely impacting freedom of research and the long-term productivity of science.
+Alongside his lab work, Yogi developed a growing interest in the deeper philosophical questions of biology—especially how we study and understand living systems and their evolution.
+In 2015, during a fellowship at the Wissenschaftskolleg zu Berlin, he shifted his focus fully to these questions, later serving as Scientific Director of the Konrad Lorenz Institute for Evolution and Cognition Science (KLI) near Vienna.
+Since then, he has worked independently as a freelance scholar, critical of the cult of productivity and the lack of humility that reign supreme in academic research institutions, severely impacting freedom of research, intellectual integrity, and the long-term productivity of science.

-Yogi regularly teaches graduate-level courses in evolutionary, developmental, and systems biology at the University of Cambridge and the Gulbenkian Institute in Oeiras, Portugal, and has been the director of the biennial Venice Summer School in Evolutionary Developmental Biology since 2011.
-He also teaches a Crash Course in Philosophy for researchers, and facilitates retreats and workshops on how to “Survive and Thrive in Contemporary Academia” aimed towards early-career researchers.
+Yogi has taught graduate courses in evolutionary, developmental, and systems biology at the University of Cambridge and the Gulbenkian Institute in Portugal.
+Between 2009 and 2025, he also directed the Venice Summer School in Evolutionary Developmental Biology.
+He also teaches a Crash Course in Philosophy for researchers and leads workshops and retreats on how early-career scientists can survive and thrive in today’s academic world.
 Last but not least, he worked as a substitute science teacher at a local Montessori school, teaching 12–15 year olds what life, the universe, and everything are really about.

 He lives somewhere in the Viennese exurbs, between Danubian floodplains and the modest Eastern beginnings of the Alps, where he enjoys the beautiful countryside just as much as the proximity of the humming cultural and scientific hub that is Vienna.

-His personal website is: http://www.johannesjaeger.eu, where he (infrequently) writes his blog “Untethered in the Platonic Realm.”
+His personal website is: http://www.johannesjaeger.eu, where he (occasionally) writes his blog “Untethered in the Platonic Realm.”

 You can find detailed information on Yogi’s academic work and publication record via Google Scholar and ORCID.

-He is trying to avoid social media these days, but you can follow Yogi under @[email protected] on Mastodon, or @yoginho on that site that is now run by an evil libertarian neo-feudalist.
+He is trying to avoid social media these days, but you can follow Yogi under @[email protected] on Mastodon, or find him in the toxic public relations pit called LinkedIn.

 Many of Yogi's lectures are available online: